top of page

 Begin by looking back over your footage and start thinking about what you want the end result to look like.
 A simple shot of a perched bird might only require a bit of tidying up.
 A more complex multi-shot film will require more thought.
 Is there a story you want to tell?
 Can you edit together the best bits of your footage into that logical and engaging narrative?

-The nature of filming with only one camera means that you're unlikely to be able to capture the complete birds behaviour in a linear fashion that makes up that story.
+The nature of filming with only one camera means that you're unlikely to be able to capture the complete behaviour in a linear fashion that makes up that story.
 Things will go wrong with some of the shots, and you may have to rearrange what happens and when.
 Taking the example of filming a Kingfisher, fishing from a perch.
 Maybe you want to begin by establishing the scene with a long shot, before zooming in to a shot of the perched bird.
 Then maybe you have a slow motion take off, another shot of the bird diving into the water for a fish.
 And then a shot returning to the perch, and wolfing down the fish it's just caught.
 That requires quite a bit of planning.
 First of all of course, you've got to get those shots, and have the presence of mind to think about capturing all the pieces.
 It's easy to forget the long shot for example.
 Then you need to assemble those pieces into the narrative.
 When filming in just such a scenario, I happened upon a Kingfisher that spent a few minutes getting a massive fish it had caught in the right orientation to swallow it.
 I managed to get that on film after a quick setup.
 I assumed that would be it, but the bird began to fish again, and I got some nice shots of it diving into the water.
 In the edit, I reversed the order, so you first see the bird attempting to catch a fish, and then finally eating one.
 There's some artistic licence here to generate a logical story for the film.

 Performing the edit